MennaAnees/chaincode-diamonds/README.md

 # chaincode-diamonds
 project description:
 creating a very simple chaincode which that will do the following:
-            -Allow for creation of a diamond asset -Allow for transferring diamond ownership
+      1-Allow for creation of a diamond asset
+      2-Allow for transferring diamond ownership
-            -Allow for querying a diamond asset
+      3-Allow for querying a diamond asset

 How to run it: